Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Augmented reality/Navigate in AR/README.md

 ## How it works

 1. The map page is used to plan the route before starting the AR experience.
 See *Navigate route*, *Find a route* and *Offline routing* samples for a more focused demonstration of that workflow.
-2. Pass the resulting `AGSRouteResult` and the input `AGSRouteTask` and `AGSRouteParameters` to the page used for the AR navigation experience.
+2. Pass the resulting `AGSRouteResult` and the input `AGSRouteTask` and `AGSRouteParameters` to the view used for the AR navigation experience.
     * The route task and parameters are used to support a rerouting capability where routes are recalculated on-the-fly if you deviate.
 Due to service limitations, this sample doesn't support on-the-fly rerouting.
 You can incorporate offline routing to support rerouting in your apps.
 3. Start ARKit tracking with continuous location updates when the AR view is shown.
 4. Get the route geometry from the first route in the `AGSRouteResult`.
 Use the scene's base surface to apply elevation to the line so that it will follow the terrain.